grupo-avispa/semantic_navigation/semantic_navigation_rviz_plugin/README.md

 * In the displays panel, make sure you have the topic "/rois_viz" of type PolygonArray.
 * Clic with the left button on the map to add new points to a polygon.
 * Clic with the right button to begin with a new polygon.
-* Clic with the middle button to erase all polygons and start over.
+* Clic with the middle button to erase all polygons, save them and start over.